Pandinosaurus/mstrimas.github.io/_posts/2016-02-01-long-flights.md

   filter(row_number(desc(duration)) == 1)
 ```

 Then I use the `geosphere` package to get great circle routes for each of the above flights.
-Since flights over the pacific cross the International Date Line, I use `breakAtDateLine = TRUE` so ensure the great circle lines are broken as they cross.
+Since flights over the Pacific cross the International Date Line, I use `breakAtDateLine = TRUE` to ensure the great circle lines are broken as they cross.

 ```r